Safe-DS/DSL/docs/stdlib/safeds/data/image/containers/Image.md

          *
          * The original image is not modified.
          *
+         * @param newWidth The new width of the image.
+         * @param newHeight The new height of the image.
+         *
          * @result result1 The image with the given width and height.
          */
         @Pure